vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 For description of accessibility we use «access» stereotype.
 The UML 2.4.1 spec says "A package import is shown using a dashed arrow with an open arrowhead from the importing namespace to the imported package.
 A keyword is shown near the dashed arrow to identify which kind of package import is intended.
-The predefined keywords are «import» for a public package import, and «access» for a private package import."[6, page 112] I.e. Leaf class for Probe class is a private element (in Word1) but is a public element (in Word2) for Avm class.
+The predefined keywords are «import» for a public package import, and «access» for a private package import."[6, page 112].
+I.e. Leaf class for Probe class is a private element (in Word1) but is a public element (in Word2) for Avm class.
 A Probe class don't see Leaf class but has access to it across Avm class.

 P.S.
 Direct generalization of considered model is a fractal model of embedded virtual machines.
 If real world is arranged in this way then here and now exist many (or even infinitely many) other worlds.
 ## Design model
-In C++ realized package import as <<import>>.
+In C++ realized package import as «import».
 We use next reception.<br/>

 Definition of namespaces is
 ```